island-lang/island-lang.github.io/README.md

 ## Patterns in non-character streams

 Pattern methods can be used for arbitrary streams.
-Here it is used to recognize patterns in sequences of integers:
+Here it is used to recognize patterns in sequences of various types:
 ```isl
 // Recognizes a sequence of exactly three primes p1, p2, p3
 pattern ThreePrimes() in Stream<integer>